 - The secondary SE will source NAT the traffic from its own IP address when load balancing the flow to the chosen server.
 Servers will respond back to the source IP of the connection (the SE), ensuring a symmetrical return path from the server to the SE that owns the connection.

 - For VMware, Docker, bare metal, Amazon Web Services, and OpenStack using Nuage environments, the secondary SE forwards packets directly back to the original client, as indicated by the blue arrows in the figure above.
 However, for OpenStack with standard Neutron, such behavior presents a security violation.
-To avoid that violation, Avi Vantage automatically enables tunnel mode for an OpenStack cloud, such that the secondary SE forwards response packets back through the primary SE, which in turn forwards the packets back to the original client.
+To avoid this, it is recommended to use port security.
+For more information on this and the recommended practice, refer to Neutron ML2 Plugin.

 - If the administrator wishes to take direct control of the manner in which an SE routes responses to clients, s/he can use the CLI (or REST API) to control the

 >configure serviceenginegroup Default-Group >serviceenginegroup> se_tunnel_mode 1 >serviceenginegroup> save